brandonroberts/angular/aio/content/getting-started/index.md

 * Learn about common types of routes
 * Enable routing in the Store app
 * Make the product list area routable, meaning that user actions in this area will change the URL, and changes to the URL will replace the contents of this area
-* Create and configure new product details to be included in the product list area when a single product is selected
+* Create and configure a new product details route to transition from the product list area when a single product is selected

 In this section, we'll update the Store app to use routing for the product list area of the app.
 The top bar and side navigation will remain fixed, while the product list changes.
-The URL and product list will change together, based on the user's selections.
+The URL and displayed components will change together, based on the user's selections.

 ### Types of routes